 - *Points to the map* “Where is Singapore?
 I cannot find it.”

 I think the best part of travelling and meeting new people is that you become an ambassador for your country and promote your country.
 We speak English in Singapore and everyone must learn at least 2 languages.
 We usually converse in English, although Malay is the national language.
 Singapore is not in China, it is in fact at the tip of South East Asia.
 It is extremely small and you can barely spot it on the map.

 Now, there are many interesting things I love to share about my little nation, but the funniest things I love to share would be the extremely weird laws we have in Singapore.
 When I was in Berlin in December, I told my friends that homosexuality is illegal and the looks on their faces were priceless.

 Being Gay is Illegal

 Under the Penal Code Chapter 224 Section 377A, a male person is punishable with imprisonment up to 2 years if found to have sex with a member of the same gender.
-This includes kissing, inappropriate touching, etc. Well, the funny thing is that it only talks about a male person and not female person.
+This includes kissing, inappropriate touching, etc. Well, the funny thing is that it only talks about a male person and not a female person.
 That is another interesting topic that shall not be discussed in this post. x

 Walking Naked in your House is Illegal

 Pornography is illegal and the government blocks most pornography sites.
 However, walking around naked in your house is considered a form of pornography in Singapore because it is a disturbance to your neighbours.
 Someone can lodge a police complaint if they are uncomfortable that their neighbour is naked in his own home.
 Tell me that is not weird!